Getting a Family Member into Rehab

 Financing Rehab

-The cost of attending rehab, which varies by program type and from program to program, may be an initial barrier to entry.
-However, the first step for a loved one is to determine which facilities are within range financially.
-If the substance abuser has insurance and is willing to go to rehab, the carrier should be contacted to learn the details of coverage.
-Where coverage is not available, it will be necessary to take an inventory of available financial resources.
+The cost of attending rehab varies by program type and program to program and can be an initial barrier to entry.
+However, the first step for a loved one is determining which facilities are financially within range.
+If the substance abuser has insurance and is willing to go to rehab, the company should be contacted to learn the details of coverage.
+Where coverage is unavailable, it will be necessary to take an inventory of available financial resources.

 • Research the Affordable Care Act (ACA).
 Visit Healthcare.gov or call our helpline to see if any low-cost insurance programs or government-subsidized care is available.

 • Work with the rehab facility.
-Some centers offer sliding scale fees that take into account income level and resources when determining the cost of care.
+Some centers offer sliding scale fees that consider income level and resources when determining the cost of care.

 • Try employer help.
-In some cases, an employer may be willing to cover the rehab costs for personal and/or business reasons.
+Sometimes, an employer may be willing to cover the rehab costs for personal and/or business reasons.

 • Seek out a payment plan.
 Contact the rehab center to learn if a payment installment plan is available (there may be an initial down payment of 20 percent or more).
 Interest-free (up to a year or more) credit cards may be an option as well.

 • Liquidate assets.
-It is most advisable to consult with a financial planner or tax professional about the implications, but after assets are sold, funding options include private loans, borrowing from a retirement plan, and/or using credit cards.
+It is most advisable to consult with a financial planner or tax professional about the implications.
+Still, after assets are sold, funding options include private loans, borrowing from a retirement plan, and/or using credit cards.

 Once the financial means to cover rehab are secured, most individuals and/or their loved ones find the admissions process welcoming.
-Some centers offer 24/7 admission and pickup services.
-Addiction professionals understand that the decision to start rehab does not always happen during business working hours, and for this reason, they make their services available day and night.
-Contact those rehab centers you’re most interested in to learn their availability and admissions policies upfront.
+Contact those rehab centers you’re most interested in to learn their availability, admissions services, and policies upfront.

 Role of Family in Rehab

 Family members and loved ones will find that the rehab process welcomes their presence (after a certain period of time), input, and feedback.
-Rehab does maintain the privacy and confidentiality of clients, but it is not a closed process.
-Substance abusers also benefit from family involvement; the majority of those struggling with addiction seek rehab treatment because of their loved ones’ support and encourage them to do so.
+Rehab maintains clients’ privacy and confidentiality, but it is not a closed process.
+Substance abusers also benefit from family involvement; most of those struggling with addiction seek rehab treatment because of their loved ones’ support and encouragement.

 Family involvement is not limited to the treatment center experience.
 Family members are strongly encouraged to attend local Al-Anon and Nar-Anon support group meetings to better understand addiction and its impact on their lives.

 After rehab, the individual needs to follow a good aftercare treatment plan.
 This could include going to AA or NA meetings.
-He should also carve out a new life path that does not include old people, places, and things that once stimulated drug use.
+He should also carve out a new life path that does not include former people, places, and things that once stimulated drug use.
 Part of this process requires the recovering person to be accountable for himself.
-It is important for family members to learn the vital difference between being supportive and being an enabler.
+Family members must learn the vital difference between being supportive and being an enabler.

-Make the choice to get help by calling our helpline at 760-548-4032 today.
 We have professional admissions coordinators who will gladly answer your questions regarding treatment.
 We can even tell you what specific forms of treatment are covered by your insurance.
-If you don’t have insurance, that is not a problem either—we can provide you with affordable treatment options to help you or your loved one get the care they need.
-Don’t delay—start moving forward without drug abuse today.
+Make the choice to get addiction help for a loved one by calling our helpline at 760.548.4032.